-The example shown on this page is at the southern end of Cawston Lane, which is due to be separated from the rest of the route by the Homestead Link Road and associated landscape buffer, and has the most consistent existing built form along the length.
+The example shown on this page is at the southern end of Cawston Lane, which is due to be separated from the rest of the route by the Homestead Link Road and associated landscape buffer.

-In the case of Cawston Lane this is expected as a 'lane' character.
-This is likely to include replication of certain features while allowing for appropriate access and protection of existing features where necessary.
+In the case of Cawston Lane this edge is expected as a 'lane' character.
+This is likely to include replication of certain features of the existing built pattern while allowing for appropriate access and protection of existing features where necessary.